 1. True Slump:

-In a real Slump, the concrete simply disappears, maintaining more or less the shape.
+In a real Slump, often referred to as true slump value range, the concrete simply disappears, maintaining more or less the shape.
 This is the only Slump that is used in several tests.

 Mixtures of rigid consistency show a Zero Slump, so that, in the very dry range, no variation can be detected between mixtures of different workability.